Search

 on the web - some of it valuable, much of it contradictory.

-Throughout the years, some prevailing search engine myths have
+Throughout the years, some prevailing search engine myths

 developed.
 Some of these myths are actively encouraged by